-This is a weather dependant job, when the ground is wet you’ll just compact the soil and do more harm than good.
-Cold frosty conditions are ideal for a number of reasons however:
+This is a weather-dependent job, when the ground is wet you’ll just compact the soil and do more harm than good.
+Cold frosty conditions are ideal for a number of reasons:

 - The frost itself helps break up and condition heavy soils

-- Exposing roots of perennial weeds to cold may kill them and at will at least weaken them.
+- Exposing roots of perennial weeds to cold may kill or at least weaken them.